Vegetarian & vegan restaurants in Hanoi

 Vegan and vegetarian Hanoians and visitors in town will never want for dining options thanks to these restaurants and food stalls, whether it is a burger they seek or traditional Vietnamese dishes.

-For your next meal in Vietnam’s biggest cities, check out:
+For your next trip to Hanoi, check out: